rogeraabbccdd/CSGO_Weapon_Paints_Private/README.md

 And name your weapon paints cfg to "csgo_wpaints_yoursourcemodlanguagename".

 For example, English is "csgo_wpaints_english.cfg", Russian is "csgo_wpaints_Russian.cfg"

+Or you can use [adamb70's CSGO skin ID dumper](https://github.com/adamb70/CSGO-skin-ID-dumper) to get skin ID and skin name.

 ## Credits
 * [Franc1sco franug](https://github.com/Franc1sco) - Original Author